vitalysim/Awesome-Hacking-Resources/tools.md

 [SecLists](https://github.com/danielmiessler/SecLists) | It is a collection of multiple types of lists used during security assessments
 [Xerosploit](https://github.com/LionSec/xerosploit)   |     Efficient and advanced man in the middle framework [ctf-tools](https://github.com/zardus/ctf-tools) | Some setup scripts for security research tools.
+[PENTEST-WIKI](https://github.com/nixawk/pentest-wiki) | PENTEST-WIKI is a free online security knowledge library for pentesters / researchers.
+If you have a good idea, please share it with others.

 ### Awesome custom projects / Scripts
 Name | Description
 ---- | ----
 [mimikatz](https://github.com/gentilkiwi/mimikatz) | A useful tool to play with Windows security including extracting plaintext passwords, kerberos tickets, etc.
+[LAZY script v2.1.3](https://github.com/arismelachroinos/lscript) |  The LAZY script will make your life easier, and of course faster.

 ### Exploitation tools
 Name | Description